 Outline the overall architecture of the app, ensuring that we encompass both short term and long term plans and product goals.
 This is achieved by analyzing user flows as well as structural and navigational features.

-Move quickly and test often with lightweight prototypes which highlights key interactions.
+Move quickly and test often with lightweight prototypes that highlight key interactions.
 This is an iterative process based on feedback, testing, and edits, typically with bi-weekly reviews of deliverables with the stakeholder and development teams.

 Outside of the core stakeholders and product team, the best way to get valuable feedback is to put the product in the hands of real users as features are completed.